-- You can claim the work-related portion of other expenses that relate to your employment, including: - union and professional association fees - agency commissions and agency fees, and annual practising certificate fees - technical or professional publications - tools and equipment, such as a stethoscope or a pin watch - personal protective equipment you buy, such as gloves, face masks, sanitiser or anti-bacterial spray, if your job required close proximity with patients. - You can't claim private expenses such as music subscriptions, childcare, fines, flu shots and other vaccinations, even if you're required to have them for work. - You can't claim a deduction if the cost was met or reimbursed by your employer.
+- You can claim the work-related portion of other expenses that relate to your employment, including: - union and professional association fees - technical or professional publications - personal protective equipment you buy, such as gloves, face masks, sanitiser or antibacterial spray, if your job required close proximity with customers. - You can't claim private expenses such as: - · haircuts, grooming, weight loss programs or supplies even though there may be specific regulations - attending social functions - fitness expenses (except if your role requires a level of fitness well above ordinary police standards, such as special operations) - flu shots and other vaccinations, even if you're required to have them for work.